devparra/CSC480_Project/README.md

 # CSC480_Project
 Git repository for Computer Science Capstone project documentation and project files.

-This contains the project files for the Homeowners Assiciation Android application.
+This contains the project files for the Homeowners Association Android application.